inwotep/lava-android-test/doc/usage.rst

 and the output is well formatted, then congratulations, you can go directly to step 6.
 You don't need to wrap script again.

-3. Three types simple test
+3. Four types simple test

   1. Instrumentation test, run like "adb shell am instrument ..."